mohamnag/AndroidInAppBilling/README.md

 1. https://github.com/poiuytrez/AndroidInAppBilling
 2. https://github.com/j3k0/PhoneGap-InAppPurchase-iOS

-Fill free to contribute, specially because I'm not really familiar with Objective-C.
+Fill free to contribute, specially because I'm not really familiar with Objective-C, **there a huge help is needed**!

 I prefered the android plugin style more mainly because:
 * it is more similar to the promise pattern in JavaScript than the other